programinglive/laler/README.md

 $manager->addContextProvider('request', new RequestContextProvider());
 ```

-Once at least one dumper is registered, the manager swaps Laravel's default `VarDumper` handler so all subsequent `dump()` calls flow through your configured pipeline.
+Once at least one dumper is registered, call the `laler()` helper to send values through your configured pipeline.

-When you want to forward values without calling `dump()`, use the global helper:
+Use the global helper wherever you need to forward values:

 ```php
 laler('first value', ['second' => 'value']);